Thorbias/brainbug/bazzite.md

 Next: Mounting my Data NVME as /home/Data folder:
 --ToDO: instructions on that
 Steam pointing to my SteamLibrary

+Undervolting with CoreCtl
+HOW TO INSTALL RPMS?!
+--ToDo: instructions

 All fine and to my likings BUT...
 Sleep doesnt work -> Solution still to be found -> Black Screen - no idea whats happening here What is not working: GRUB options amd_immo=off etc...